9A4AM/retino/README.md

 ---
 An alternative firmware for the HC-14 LoRa modules for receiving and decoding meteorological radiosondes.
 To be used in conjunction with a USB TTL serial adapter

+Currently able to receive the following radiosondes:
+- Vaisala RS41[^1]
+- Meteomodem M10
+- Meteomodem M20
+- Graw DFM09

+[^1]: Receive only, no decoding.
+Raw packet transmitted to host

 How to connect to the USB TTL serial adapter
 ---
 |HC-14|adapter|